-[ My niece wrote an open letter to the City of Edmonton and I thought her words rang true for all municipalities Leah ter Hart March 8, Facebook We may not have the same 30 million to spend, but I echo her sentiment so I'm just going to post it here: 2018 Marielle Elizabeth An open letter to The Edmonton Project and Mayor Don Iveson, I can't shake the feeling that we collectively keep missing the mark.
+Marie and the constitution of the constitution Lash kantlani N4 0 Faceback My niece wrote an open letter to the City of Edmonton and I thought her words rang true for all municipalities We may not have the same 30 million to spend, but I echo her sentiment so I'm just going to post it here: Leah ter Hart March 8, 2018 Facebook Marielle Elizabeth 2016 An open letter to The Edmonton Project and Mayor Don Iveson, , , , , , , , , , , , , , , , , , , , , I can't shake the feeling that we collectively keep missing the mark.
 That in this misguided desire to be a world class city, to justify our greatness we keep spending all this money and energy on more.
 Better.
 Shinier.
 Flashier.
 As good as (insert city here).
-I have read and re-read The Edmonton Project call for submissions, the goal: Something that contributes to our story.
+I have read and re-read The Edmonton Project call for submissions, the goal: Thave read and re-read the Edinoriton Project can for submissions, the goal.
+Something that contributes to our story.
 Something you would want to see on a postcard.
 Something that you would want people on the other side of the world to talk about.
 In a good way.
-And I find myself baffled by the final selection - A 3 km gondola that would cost between 30 - 50 million dollars.
-Did we not just spend 7 million dollars on a funicular?
+And I find myself baffled by the final selection - That I ma myself surfice by the infal selection A 3 km gondola that would cost between 30 - 50 million dollars.
+Did we not just spand 7 million dellars on a funicular?
+Do we not already have a popular form of transportation Did we not just spend 7 million dollars on a funicular?
 Do we not already have a novelty form of transportation from Old Strathcona to the Downtown that gives stunning views of the River Valley?
 Is this truly it?
 The thing our city NEEDS the most - more attractions?
-Because from where I'm standing if we have 30 million we're looking to spend, to leave a legacy, to proudly share with the other side of the world here are some ideas that I think are dreaming big, really big: - retrofitting all of our largest buildings in the downtown core to be solar powered - ending child poverty in our city - a massive increase of spending on low income housing - working towards ending homelessness in our city - offering more inclusive and subsidized learning opportunities to new immigrants to Canada - one mig more metasive and subsidized learning opportunities to new inimigrants to canada And while those may not look as cool on a postcard, I for one would love to visit the city that ended poverty, the city that pushed for a better quality of life for it's newcomers, the first downtown core in Canada that is entirely solar powered.
+City NEEDS the most more attractions: Because from where I'm standing if we have 30 million we're looking to spend, to leave a legacy, to proudly share with the other side of the world here are some ideas that I think are dreaming big, really big: - retrofitting all of our largest buildings in the downtown core to be solar powered - ending child poverty in our city - a massive increase of spending on low income housing - working towards ending homelessness in our city - offering more inclusive and subsidized learning opportunities to new immigrants to Canada one mg more melasive and substance rearring opportunities to new mining arts to carriag And while those may not look as cool on a postcard, I for one would love to visit the city that ended poverty, the city that pushed for a better quality of life for it's newcomers, the first downtown core in Canada that is entirely solar powered.
 That collectively devoted it's energy and resources to being an amazing place for all it's inhabitants - each and every one.
 That the extra 10 minutes it may take to bike, or bus, or drive, or streetcar, or rideshare, or walk from Old Strathcona to the downtown core, are worth it.
 We could be the city that is all heart.
 That chose compassion over flash.
 Why isn't that the legacy we are fighting for?!
-Respectfully, • •
+The state and to be and inglifting to the Respectfully,